drewLo/drewlo.github.io/about.md

 This site: tracking fixes, hosting guides, project reflections.

-Me: Aspiring application dev, with emphasis on web technologies.
-Prior experience in the music industry, and as a freelance graphic designer.
-Content creation exposed me several interesting domains, like signal processing (Max, openFrameworks), and graphics (TouchDesigner, Processing).
-First proper language was C (via cs50x), then enrolled at a nearby college for classes in C++ and data structures.
-Since completing those courses, javascript(typescript) has been my primary language, and it seems it will be that way for the foreseeable future.
+Me: Aspiring application dev with emphasis on web technologies.
+Prior experience in the music industry and as a freelance graphic designer.
+Content creation exposed me to several interesting domains: signal processing (Max, openFrameworks), graphics (TouchDesigner, Processing), and computer vision (openCV, Kinect).
+First real language was C (via cs50x), then C++ while learning data structures at a local college.
+Since completing that, javascript(typescript) has been my primary language, and it seems it will be that way for the foreseeable future.
-Being a visually oriented thinker with a generalist approach to problem solving seems to be somewhat unique in the software world.
-Suppose in that sense, I am very fortunate.
+A visually-oriented thinker with a generalist approach to problem solving seems to be somewhat unique in the software world; in that sense, I am very fortunate.